This is a research and museum-quality cast (replica) of a Dire Wolf (Canis dirus) skull!

 The dire wolf went extinct roughly 9,440 years ago, alongside the extinction of most of America's megafauna during the Quaternary extinction event.

-Display size: 12”x6.5”x12” as displayed with mouth open, not including the display stand.
+Replica display size: 12”x6.5”x12” as displayed with mouth open, not including the display stand.
+Please allow 1-2 weeks for delivery as we have this item cast for your order.

 This is a rare opportunity to privately own a museum-tier specimen and worldwide shipping is available.